 If a medical exam rules out physical causes for the behavior, the primary health care provider can make a referral to a mental health provider, such as a psychiatrist or psychologist.

 Take a family member or friend along to your appointment, if possible.
 With your permission, someone who has known you for a long time may be able to answer questions or share information with the provider that you don't think to bring up.

 What you can do

 Before your appointment, make a list of:

-- Questions you want to ask your doctor to make the most of your appointment
+- Questions you want to ask your provider to make the most of your appointment.

 - What is likely causing my symptoms?

 - What treatments are most likely to work best for me?

 - How much can I expect my symptoms to improve with treatment?

 - How often will I need treatment, and for how long?